carolfree/content-ops-starter/content/pages/index.md

           Both Learning and Play, Inside and Out?
         subtitle: ''
         text: >
-          **Indoor Spaces:**
+          ✔ Small class size (8-10 students) for personalized attention

-          ✔ Bright and airy space with beautiful views of nature and wildlife
+          ✔ A focus on reading with plenty of story time and reading aloud

-          ✔ Cozy seating for listening and relaxing, as well as writing and art activities
+          ✔ A mixed-age class that promotes collaboration and peer learning

-          ✔ A dedicated LEGO room for creativity and imaginative play
+          ✔ A home-like environment that’s safe, nurturing, and encourages self-expression

-          ✔ Resources to support both structured activities and free expression
+          ✔ Emotional growth prioritized to foster empathy, kindness, and self-worth

-          ✔ A library landing for finding books and reading in a peaceful space

-          **Outdoor Spaces:**

-          ✔ A large field for physical activities and play
+          ✔ A balanced learning experience combining teacher-led instruction and child-led exploration

-          ✔ Scenic nature walks along the waterfront

-          ✔ Beautiful wooded trails for endless exploration
         image:
           url: /images/HLAimage4.jpg
           altText: Featured icon three